DOROTHY COFUND

 - Can I spend my outgoing phase in the UK?

 For the purposes of DOROTHY COFUND, the UK is effectively considered as a MS. This is owing to the fact that DOROTHY COFUND is a Horizon 2020 programme.
 See the list of Horizon 2020 MSs and ACs here.
 The rules concerning applicants’ mobility, based on status as a national or long-term resident of a MS or AC, apply (see above and the DOROTHY COFUND Guide for Applicants).
-Please note that this is based on the information available to us at the time of posting (March 2023).
+Please note that this is based on the information available to us at the time of posting (April 2023).

 - My outgoing phase will be spent in Italy, but I would like to undertake data collection in a third country.
 Is this possible?